ibm-cloud-docs/EventStreams/eventstreams159.md

 A topic called `mytopic` from the source cluster (A) will appear on the target cluster (B) as `mytopic.A` indicating it originates from `A`.
 This type of topic is called a _remote topic_ because it originates from the remote cluster.
 In contrast, any topics directly created on a cluster by users are called _local topics_.

-Topics which are mirrored are selected based on patterns that can be set via [Mirroring User Controls](/docs/EventStreams?topic=user_controls).
+To select which topics are mirrored, a regular expression pattern can be configured via [Mirroring User Controls](/docs/EventStreams?topic=user_controls).

 To allow consumer groups to switch between clusters, special topics are used to mirror consumer group offsets.
 These topics are named `<ALIAS>.checkpoints.internal`, where `<ALIAS>` is the alias of the remote cluster.
 For example `us-east.checkpoints.internal`.
 Consumers need to access these topics to seamlessly switch between clusters.